jenssss/hugo-resume/content/authors/jens/_index.md

 email: ""

 ---

-Currently I am working as a quantum physicist.
-As part of this, I write programs to simulate the time evolution of quantum systems.
-I very much enjoy and feel passionate about the programming part of my work, and I would like to pursue this even further.
-That is why I am currently looking for a software engineering or data science job.

 With a PhD in quantum physics I have a solid mathematical/technical background.
 Through my work as a physicist I have gained extensive